-Explore the artifacts, and photos on the curved wall to the left.
-Find examples of how Jews resisted and responded to what was happening during this time.
-What are the types of choices Jews had to make during this time?
+- Explore the artifacts and photos on the curved wall to the left.
+Find examples of how Jews resisted and responded to what was happening during this time. - What are the types of choices Jews had to make?
 Why did some leave?
-Why did others choose to stay?
-On the jagged wall to the right, find examples of how Nazis excluded Jews from German society.
+Why did others choose to stay? - On the jagged wall to the right, find examples of how Nazis excluded Jews from German society.
+What are the consequences when governments use laws to exclude groups in a society? - Find examples of propaganda used by the Nazis to dehumanize Jews.
+What might have been the effect of such dehumanization for both individuals and Jewish communities in Germany?

 See the far wall ahead.

 These are passports issued after 1938, when the Nazi government ordered all Jews in Germany to turn in their passports.
 The following January, new passports were issued, embedded with new information.
-If you look closely, you'll see Jewish men were given the middle name, "Israel", and Jewish women the middle name "Sara."
+If you look closely, you'll see Jewish men were given the middle name "Israel" and Jewish women the middle name "Sara."
 This was another effort to both dehumanize Jewish people and make them easily identifiable.
 It was another step in robbing Jews of their personal identity.

-The November Pogrom/"Kristallnacht"
+GALLERY 5: The November Pogrom/"Kristallnacht"

-For two days, the Nazis unleashed an unprecedented assault on the Jewish communities of

-Germany, Austria, and the Sudetenland.
+For two days, the Nazis unleashed an unprecedented assault on the Jewish communities of Germany, Austria, and the Sudetenland.
 These attacks became known as Kristallnacht-the "Night of Broken Glass."
 With cooperation from the local population, police, and fire brigades, Nazis smashed windows, vandalized storefronts, burned down over 1,000 synagogues, and arrested 30,000 Jewish men and sent them to concentration camps.
 Panic-stricken, Jews searched for countries of refuge, but many had already closed their borders.
 This night is often considered the end of the beginning, and the beginning of the end, as it marked a new phase in the Nazis' assault against European Jewry.
 Kristallnacht was the first time overt violent action was taken against Jews based solely on religion, starting the genocide that is the Holocaust.
-Step onto the cracked glass floor and watch the synagogue doors as projections of synagogues before and after Kristallnacht are shown.